 Design trim makes up the mid-range option, although from £21,125 it essentially just adds the aforementioned personalisation options to the SE, allowing you to choose the colour for your roof, dashboard, interior and wheels.

 Range-topping SEL models feature 18in alloys, ambient lighting, satnav, Active Info Display (a 10.3in high-res screen that replaces traditional dials) and Volkswagens 4MOTION Active Control four-wheel drive system.
 SELs are priced from £24,520.

 Standard safety features on all T-Roc vehicles include: Automatic Post-Collision Braking System, the active lane keeping system and Front Assist area monitoring system with Pedestrian Monitoring and City Emergency Braking.

 Like the larger Tiguan, the new T-Roc is being offered with efficient turbocharged engines – three petrol engines (TSI) and three diesels (TDI) – all available with a range of power levels.

 The range kicks off with a 1.0-litre petrol that produces 113bhp.
 A 1.5-litre petrol increases this to 148bhp, while range-topping models feature a 2.0-litre version that produces 187bhp.

 The diesel line-up includes a 1.6-litre unit that also produces 113bhp, while the 2.0-litre makes 148bhp.
 T-Rocs will be available with either a six-speed manual gearbox or Volkswagen's automatic DSG, depending on the model in question.

-If you can’t wait until the T-Roc is available, how about a Tiguan?
+We’ll bring you the best lease rates when they become available, but if you can’t wait until the first T-Rocs arrive in the UK, why not consider a Tiguan?
 Click here to read our review.
 Alternatively, here’s a link to all our Tiguan personal lease deals.